tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que15)
 ### Can TRTC be deployed on-premises?
-On-premises TRTC is not commercially available yet.
+Private deployment of TRTC is not commercially available yet.
 If you have questions about it or want to use it, please contact us at colleenyu@tencent.com.

 [](id:que16)
 ### To enable relayed live streaming in TRTC, do I need to get an ICP filing for my domain name?